aldebaran/qibuild/doc/getting_started.rst

 First you need to chose a qibuild "worktree".

-This path will be the root from where QiBuild searches to find the sources of your projects.
+This path will be the root from where qiBuild searches to find the sources of your projects.

 In the following document, we will use the notation ``QI_WORK_TREE`` to refer